-If you are at our Luther Campus, you just may meet one of our Project SEARCH interns.
+You might meet one of the Project SEARCH interns while at the Luther Campus in Eau Claire.
 You’ll recognize them by their bright blue polo shirts and big smiles.

-Not only do the students receive hands-on training, but our organization receives the benefit of interns assisting in projects and tasks.
+Not only do the students receive hands-on training, but the organization receives the benefit of interns assisting in projects and tasks.

-In this video, learn how interns are gaining skills at Mayo Clinic Health System to gain employment within our community:
+In this video, learn how interns are gaining skills at Mayo Clinic Health System to gain employment: